snabbco/snabb/src/doc/in-a-nutshell.md

 ### Summary

-Now you know what Snabb Switch is about!
+Now you know what Snabb is about!

-The Snabb Switch community is now busy creating apps, app networks, and programs.
+The Snabb community is now busy creating apps, app networks, and programs.
 Over time we are improving our tooling and experience for the common themes such as regression testing, benchmarking, code optimization, interoperability testing, operation and maintenance